 To find an online class please visit the American Heart Association website.

-Once a participant has completed the online portion, they should contact Mike Morgan at 913-895-8402 to schedule a skills session.
+Once a participant has completed the online portion, they should contact Jay Hall at 913-895-8402 to schedule a skills session.
 Skills sessions last approximately one hour and are offered during business hours.
-Cost of the skills session is $25 payable by check only.
+Cost of the skills session is $25 for BLS and Heartsaver CPR, $40 for Heartsaver CPR/AED/First Aid, and $50 for ACLS, payable by check only.